 I wholeheartedly agree.

-Being part of effective change does not necessarily mean taking to the streets in protest or signing petitions, although those can make significant social contributions.
+Being part of effective change does not necessarily mean taking to the streets in protest or signing petitions, although those do make significant social contributions.
 There are many ways to make a difference if we use our ecological imaginations.

 Therapists, Healthcare Providers, Activists, Coaches, and Universities: I provide curriculum, retreats and training tailored to the organization’s needs.